Milutin Sredojević: Zamalek

 On 17 August 2019, it was announced that Sredojević will be joining Zamalek SC as their new manager; he signed a one-year contract.
 His uncle Dušan Nenković had also coached Zamalek SC from 1985 to 1986.

 On 2 December 2019, Zamalek announced that Sredojević has been sacked less than four months into his new job.

 Zambia

 On 3 February 2020, Sredojević was unveiled as the head coach of Zambia national team, where he signed a two-year contract.

 On 17 July 2021, the Football Association of Zambia announced Sredojević had left his role via mutual consent.

 Uganda

-On 27 July 2021, he was announced as the new Head Coach of the Uganda national football team, he signed a 3 year contract.
+On 27 July 2021, he was announced as the new Head Coach of the Uganda national team, he signed a three-year contract. however on 14 September 2023 his contract was mutually terminated.

 Managerial statistics

 Background

-Sredojević studied history and geography, and he is grandson of WWI hero Mulitin; Prokuplje, an old Byzantine village is the place where Sredojević was born.
+Sredojević studied history and geography, and he is grandson of WWI hero Milutin; Prokuplje, an old Byzantine village is the place where Sredojević was born.
 Sredojević is a cousin brother to coach Aleksandar Janković.